-Fire up your career with a Bachelor of Applied Science in Fire Science Administration from Waldorf University.
-This program presents a balanced curriculum and contains courses identified by the National Fire Academy, U.S. Fire Administration and the National Fire Protection Association for use in academic settings.
-Special emphasis is placed on:
+Our fire science administration program presents a balanced curriculum and contains courses identified by the National Fire Academy, U.S. Fire Administration and the National Fire Protection Association for use in academic settings.
+Waldorf’s fire science administration degree is also recognized by the Fire and Emergency Services Higher Education Recognition Program.

-• and other programmatic solutions to fire science operational problems.
+• Additional programmatic solutions to fire science operational problems

 This program is available online only.